Pala Empire

 • He built a new capital at Munger.

-• He supported Buddhist monasteries, viharas, and educational institutions, including the famous Nalanda University.
+• He backed Buddhist monasteries, vihara temples, and learning places, like the well-known Nalanda University.

-• Through his efforts, Nalanda University became one of the best centers of Buddhism and culture.
+• Because of his work, Nalanda University became one of the best centers for Buddhism and culture.

 Mahipala I (988 to 1338 AD)

-• Mahipala I was able to restore some of the lost glory of the Pala Empire by sitting on the throne during the worst times of the Pala Empire.
+• Mahipala I was able to bring back some of the lost glory of the Pala Empire by being the king during the worst times for the Pala Empire.

-• During his reign, Pala’s rule was re-established over northern, eastern and western parts of Bengal.
+• During his time as king, Pala rule was brought back over the northern, eastern and western parts of Bengal.

-• But the Chola king Rajendra Chola invaded Bengal during this time and captured the land.
+• But the Chola king Rajendra Chola invaded Bengal during this time and took control of the land.

-• After that, he assumed the title of ‘Gangaikonda‘.
+• After that, he took the title of ‘Gangaikonda‘.

 • Mahipala I is called the ‘second founder of the Pala Empire‘.